nickydraz/Mobile_App_Project_4/README.md

   - Stage 1: Player and enemies spawn. each enemy killed adds time.
   - Stage 2: Player and enemies spawn.
 - Notes:
+  - Game Over Stage: display stats and player score
   - You may use simple hit detection object.dest.contains(object.position)
   - Limit the number of player projectiles on the screen at a given time
   - Must have multiple enemy graphics
+  - You must calculate and display a score based on the statistics captured during play (weights are up to you, but must be logical)
 <h2>Camel Sprite Coordinates</h2>
 - Sprite 1
   - (0, 0) (77, 0)